rrigato/pipelinetemplate/README.md

 # pipelinetemplate
-cookiecutter template for initializing an AWS CodePipeline project
+cookiecutter template for initializing an AWS CodePipeline project.

+Why was this template built?
+I found myself copy and pasting my ci/cd pipeline yaml definition, build definition whenever I started a new project.
+I figured it would be easier to have a cookiecutter template that I can pull whenever I wanted a basic Code Pipeline with a dev/prod setup.

 ## table_of_contents